kirill-kniazev/wIR-PHI/docs/README.md

 To use this system, ensure that the latest version of the **PVF4 GUI** is installed.

+This software has been tested with **Python 3.10**.
+More details about specific requirements invitation can be found in [IR-PHI](https://github.com/kirill-kniazev/IR-PHI/) repo.

 ## Configuration Instructions

 ### Step 1: Configure the Camera